hullen/go-barber-api/README.md

 First of all, it is important that you have installed [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/).

-So, run this command in terminal:
+So, run this command in terminal to clone the project via HTTPS:
 ```
 git clone https://github.com/fernandogatto/go-barber-api.git
 ```